 Once your baby has learnt to roll over there are loads of new and exciting milestones to look forward to that will come in sequence as their physical development progresses.
 The next to come will be:

-The trick is to stay calm, promote movements from side to side and gently encourage baby to roll over using the tips outlined above.
+The trick is to stay calm, promote movements from side to side and gently encourage your baby to roll over using the tips above.

-Have patience and one day it'll just happen!
+Have patience and one day it will just happen!

 And remember, if you’re at all concerned about your little one’s development, trust your instincts and check with your GP or paediatrician.

 If you enjoyed this post and know other parents who would enjoy this content about when do babies roll over, be sure to give it a share!

 Also, if you’re looking for any products for your little one and you’re not sure where to begin, be sure to check out my Parenting Toolbox.
 It is full of all my favourite products which I’ve tried to ensure are all non-toxic, eco-friendly, sustainable and, of course, baby proof!